WesternLibRSC/MiltonatWestern/pages/about.md

 ## About the Collection

+The University of Western Ontario’s Archives and Special Collections boast numerous unique collections, with one standout being the G. William Stuart Collection of Milton and Miltoniana.
+Acquired by Western in 1968 and expanded over the years, it stands as Canada’s foremost collection of its kind.
+Housing a comprehensive array of John Milton's works, from early editions to later ones, including multiple copies of the 1645 Poems and over a hundred editions of Paradise Lost, the collection is enriched further with seventeenth-century political and religious imprints, featuring numerous pamphlets.

 This site higlights the Milton Collection at Western University and on going Milton research & projects.
 Blah... blah... blah...
 - a CSV of collection metadata
 - a folder of JPG images or PDF documents